 Jerry makes no bones about calling them tumultuous and dead end relationships, but what makes them shut up, disappear or both?

 Were his children “dead end relationships” too?

 What was going on before that?

-From what we know of the sketchy details of his life with Trish, he enjoyed the benefits of a robust Amway operation –inherited from her family.
+From what we know of the sketchy details of Jerry’s life with Trish, he enjoyed the benefits of a robust Amway operation — inherited from her family.

-Surely he wasn’t claiming to have built Amway, although it’s not much more far-fetched than the one about Abraham’s hijacking his wife.
+Surely he wasn’t claiming to have built Amway, although it’s not much more far-fetched than the one about Abraham’s hijacking his wife’s voice and hands.

 He and Trish were in an upper tier at Amway, but not the top.
 So, was that just a clever use of words?
 What does “engaging” mean to Jerry?

 Is there really some giant enterprise out there nobody knows anything about?

 All we don’t know about Jerry Hicks’s Bio…